 Medicare drug plans (Part D) are a valuable resource, but they do not fully cover the cost of prescription drugs.
 You are responsible for:

-• Annual deductible – This is your share paid before the Medicare plan begins to pay for drugs.
+- Annual deductible – This is your share paid before the Medicare plan begins to pay for drugs.
 Some plans have no deductibles.
-The highest deductible allowed for 2024 is $545.
+The highest deductible allowed for 2025 is $590.
+You will pay 100 percent of the prescription drug cost until the deductible is met.

-• Copayments/coinsurance – After you have paid your full deductible, you’ll pay a copayment amount for subsequent drugs and is affected by the tier level of the drug.
-The coinsurance amount can change during the year due to the drug’s total cost.
+- Copayments/coinsurance – After you have paid your full deductible, you will enter an initial coverage phase, paying a copayment or coinsurance amount for subsequent drugs, which is affected by the tier level of the drug.
+The initial coverage phase ends when you reach the annual out-of-pocket threshold of $2,000.

 For more details, to compare plans, find drug formularies, and any restrictions, visit Medicare.gov.